by erniebrodeur

 print(result)

-Q: How can I contribute to mcp-grep?
+Q: How can I limit the number of results?

 A grep server implementation that exposes grep functionality through the Model Context Protocol (MCP).